eliminmax/tiny-clear-elf/arm64/README.md

     mov w8, 0x40
     # STDOUT is file descriptor #1
     mov x0, 0x1
-    # Because each instruction is exactly 32 bits long,
-    # there's not enough room to set all 32 bits with 1
-    # `mov` command, but `mov` zeros out the bits not explicitly set.
-    # The solution I'm using is to set the register to 0x10000, then use movk to set the lowest bits only.
+    # instead of taking 64 bytes to use a mov to set the lower
-        # set x1 to 0x10000
-      mov x1, 0x10000
-      # set the lowest 16 bits to 0x9c
+    # bytes follwed by a movk to set the upper bytes, set them relative to the program counter
-      movk x1, 0x9c
+    adr x1, ESCAPE_SEQ
-      # thus, the value of r1 is set to 0x1009c - the memory address of the data to print.
     # Write 10 bytes of data
     mov x2, 0xa
     # supervisor call 0 is equivalent to amd64's syscall and i386's int 0x80